Alteryx File Types

 .pcxml (Composer File)

 A .pcxml file contains a proprietary language used by Alteryx for reporting purposes.
 Alteryx can read and render a .pcxml file for reporting output, but users are not encouraged to use this file type.
-Instead, create report snippets using the Reporting tools and save to a .yxdb file or a final presentation output format.
+Instead, create report snippets using the Reporting tools and save them to a .yxdb file or a final presentation output format.

 .log (Log Files)